gudleik/rack-casual/README.md

 Make sure base_url points to your CAS server.
 If your user model is called something other than "User", you can change this here.

+Next you must configure your application to use the plugin.
+For Rails3, you can add this to your config/application.rb config.middleware.use "Rack::Casual::Authentication"

-Now, add a before_filter to your controller:
+Finally, to authenticate your users, add a before_filter to your controller:

   class ApplicationController < ActionController::Base
     before_filter :authenticate!